 Two important pieces of context for relocators:

-- North Carolina assesses property at 100 percent of fair market value.
+- North Carolina assesses property at 100% of fair market value.
 Your assessed value should be very close to what your home would sell for, not some fractional ratio.
 After a revaluation, the assessed value resets to current market.

 - Union County reappraises every four years.
 State law requires at least every eight years, but Union County moved to a four-year cycle to keep values closer to the actual market.
 The last revaluation was effective January 1, 2025.
 The next one is scheduled for January 1, 2029.